-- Children's Health Initiative 1.888.244.5222 - Child Health & Disability Prevention Program 1.408.937.2250 - Medi-Cal Eligibility 1.877.962.3633 - Santa Clara Valley Health & Hospital System ValleyConnection 1.888.334.1000
+- Children's Health Initiative 1.888.244.5222 - Child Health & Disability Prevention Program 1.408.937.2250 - Medi-Cal Eligibility 1.877.962.3633 - Santa Clara Valley Health & Hospital System Valley Connection 1.888.334.1000

 The Governing Board is committed to the success of all students and believes that every school site should be a safe and welcoming place for all students and their families irrespective of their citizenship or immigration status.
-Berryessa Union School District Board Policy 5145.13 silent until attorney.
+Berryessa Union School District Board Policy 5145.13 will remain speak to an attorney.